Keyboard shortcuts

 To create a test did:web identity run the following command:

-tsp create example
+tsp create --type web example

 Output: